Yichud: Shomrim - guards

 Yichud can be circumvented by the presence of other individuals (shomrim, guards or chaperones), who would serve to provide a check on the man's behavior.
 Generally, Torah-observant Jewish men qualify as shomrim.
 Female relatives that permit yichud are: a man's mother; his daughter or granddaughter; his sister; his grandmother; and a woman's mother-in-law, daughter-in-law and sister-in-law.
 Children aged 6–9 also qualify.

 A woman may be secluded with a man if one or more additional men are present.

 Although yichud with a woman and two or more men, according to most poskim, is permitted during day time and in the evening, the presence of at least three men is required during nighttime sleeping hours.
 The same goes for situations when children are present instead of adults.
-Sefardic Jews require the presence of the wife of one of the men for a woman to be secluded with them.
+Sephardic Jews require the presence of the wife of one of the men for a woman to be secluded with them.

 Shulchan Aruch, though, follows Maimonides in ruling that yichud with one woman is prohibited even with many men.
-The disagreement is based on a passage in Gemara, which states that the permission for two men to be secluded with one woman applies only to kosher people, and tells a story where two acharonim met a woman in a secluded place, and one of them preferred to leave, since perchance only tzaddikim are defined as kosher.
+The disagreement is based on a passage in Gemara, which states that the permission for two men to be secluded with one woman applies only to kosher people, and tells a story where two amoraim met a woman in a secluded place, and one of them preferred to leave, since perchance only tzaddikim are defined as kosher.
 Nissim of Gerona considered this an excessive stringency and thought that regular people are defined as kosher.
 Moses Isserles follows this view and states that yichud with one woman and several men is prohibited only for promiscuous people.

 According to Rashi, yichud is permitted when at least three women are present, but most poskim follow Maimonides, who ruled that no number of women present circumvents the prohibition of yichud.
 Many poskim permit yichud in the presence of the man's grandmother, mother, daughter, granddaughter or sister (over seven years), but do not accept the woman's daughter, granddaughter or sister.
 Avraham Danzig writes that the prohibition for one man to be in seclusion with two women is only rabbinic, whereas Torah law only prohibits a man from being secluded with one woman.

 There are numerous other exceptions; this article presents the haredi point of view.